kilowhat/kilowhat.net/flarum-extensions-formulaire.md

 ## Installation

-- Install and enable the [Bazaar extension](https://discuss.flarum.org/d/5151-bazaar-the-extension-marketplace)
-- Connect Bazaar with your flagrow.io account
-- Purchase the "KILOWHAT Formulaire" extension via Bazaar or flagrow.io
+- Purchase the ["KILOWHAT Formulaire"](https://extiverse.com/extension/kilowhat/flarum-ext-formulaire) extension via the Extiverse website
+- If this is your first premium extension purchase from Extiverse, follow the "Composer configuration" instructions available at <https://extiverse.com/premium/subscriptions>
+- Install the extension via Composer: `composer require kilowhat/flarum-ext-formulaire`
-- Install and enable the extension via Bazaar
+- Open the Flarum admin panel and enable the extension
 - See below for the settings

+## Update

+When an update is available, the [Changelog](#changelog) will be updated above and a message will be posted on the [Flarum Discuss discussion](https://discuss.flarum.org/d/23063).

+You can use the following commands to update:

+    composer require kilowhat/flarum-ext-formulaire
+    php flarum update
+    php flarum cache:clear

 ## Support